-Can My Spouse Be Ordered to Pay My Attorney Fees in Arizona?
+Can My Spouse Be Ordered to Pay My Attorney Fees in an Arizona Divorce

 A Spouse Ordered to Pay Attorneys Fees During a Divorce in Arizona

-Some people ask can my spouse be ordered to pay my attorney fees in Arizona?
+Some people ask can my spouse be ordered to pay my attorney fees in an Arizona divorce?
 The Arizona divorce laws permit the Court to order one spouse to pay some or all of the other spouse’s attorney fees and costs.
 Although there are many different statutes that provide the court with this authority, the most cited statute is A.R.S.
 24-324.

 That statute allows a divorce judge to order one spouse to pay some or all of the other spouse’s attorney fees and costs.
 The statute requires the trial court to consider how reasonable both parties have been, as well as the parties’ respective financial resources to be able to pay those attorney fees and costs.